jhyuklee/jhyuklee.github.io/blogs/phrase-retrieval-and-beyond/README.md

 Third, since it is <b>difficult to build a MIPS index for dense + sparse vectors</b> (no public libraries supported this feature at that time), the search process was very complicated and didn't seem to fully enjoy the efficiency of MIPS algorithms.
 <br><br>
 So I started looking out for a learning method that can produce better <b>dense representations of phrases</b>, which can keep the size of the phrase index the same in theory and improve the performance by learning better semantic matching.
-After spending about a year on this problem, we (now with prof. <a href='https://www.cs.princeton.edu/~danqic/'>Danqi Chen</a> from Princeton University) developed a model called <b>DensePhrases</b>, which I'll explain in the next section.
+After spending about a year on this problem, we (together with <a href='https://www.cs.princeton.edu/~danqic/'>Danqi Chen</a> from Princeton University) developed a model called <b>DensePhrases</b>, which I'll explain in the next section.
 Although we decided to remove the sparse representations from our model, I still think contextualized sparse representations can be further improved and applied to many applications in NLP (e.g., numerical reasoning) due to their strong lexical precision.
 <hr>